top of page

 Habitat: Close to buildings throughout Philadelphia

-Description: The most common black bird in urban areas.
-They walk with big steps, and their short, somewhat triangular wings make them look like fighter jets in flight.
+Description: The most common blackbird in urban areas.
+They walk with significant steps, and their short, somewhat triangular wings make them look like fighter jets in flight.

 (Read More)